Banner showing base of Eiffel tower

 Including logging in your application

 There are a number of ways to include logging in your application.
-The first is to inherit EL_LOGGED_SUB_APPLICATION in your root class and implement the function Log_filter (see below).
+The first is to inherit EL_LOGGED_APPLICATION in your root class and implement the function Log_filter (see below).
 You must then make sure that init_logging is the first routine called in the application entry make procedure.
-A slightly simpler way is to inherit from class EL_SUB_APPLICATION in your root class.
+A slightly simpler way is to inherit from class EL_APPLICATION in your root class.
 This class has a make procedure already defined which calls init_logging, you only have to implement the procedures initialize and run.
 The routine make must be listed as a creation procedure.

 To including logging facilities in any class, inherit from class EL_MODULE_LOG and add an entry for that class in the log filter array. (see below)